qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i request to add an option to attachment from google drive
 - i there have just got your mail app and its by far the best have used on is but attaching files from google drive does not work every time you try to attach something via drive the option to attach via drive disappears would be great if you could fix this
 - can you open google drive links and attachments in the drive app
-- how do i get google drive files to show up in my attachments area thanks
+- how do i get google drive files to show up in my attachments
 - can't add a file from google drive
 - great app but please add option to attach file from google drive
 - great app but i am unable to attach files from my google drive app can this be fixed